yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/system design/README.md

 * Step 7: Identifying and resolving bottlenecks

 ## System Design Basics
 During designing a large system, investing in scaling before it is needed is generally not a smart business proposition; however, some forethought into the design can save valuable time and resources in the future.
 Core scalable/distributed system concepts include: `Consistent Hashing`, `CAP Theorem`, `Load Balancing`, `Caching`, `Data Partitioning`, `Indexes`, `Proxies`, `Queues`, `Replication`, and choosing between `SQL vs NoSQL`.

 ### Key Characteristics of Distributed Systems
-Include:
-* Scalability - the capability of a system, process, or a network to continuously evolve/grow and manage increased demand.
+* **Scalability** - the capability of a system, process, or a network to continuously evolve/grow and manage increased demand.
-  * Horizontal Scaling - Add more servers (e.g. Cassandra and MongoDB easy to scale horizontally).
+  * <small>Horizontal Scaling - Add more servers (e.g. Cassandra and MongoDB easy to scale horizontally).</small>
-  * Vertical Scaling - Add more resource/power (CPU, RAM, Storage etc) to same server (e.g. MySQL easy to scale vertically) (scaling involves downtime).
+  * <small>Vertical Scaling - Add more resource/power (CPU, RAM, Storage etc) to same server (e.g. MySQL easy to scale vertically) (scaling involves downtime).</small>
-* Reliability - the probability a system will fail in a given period.
+* **Reliability** - the probability a system will fail in a given period.
-* Availability - the time a system remains operational to perform its required function in a specific period.
+* **Availability** - the time a system remains operational to perform its required function in a specific period.
-  * Reliability Vs Availability - If a system is reliable, it is available.
-However, if it is available, it is not necessarily reliable. high reliability contributes to high availability, but it is possible to achieve a high availability even with an unreliable product by minimizing repair time and ensuring that spares are always available when they are needed.
+  * <small>Reliability Vs Availability - If a system is reliable, it is available.
+However, if it is available, it is not necessarily reliable. high reliability contributes to high availability, but it is possible to achieve a high availability even with an unreliable product by minimizing repair time and ensuring that spares are always available when they are needed.</small>
-* Efficiency - Two standard measures of efficiency are response time (or latency) and the throughput (or bandwidth).
+* **Efficiency** - Two standard measures of efficiency are response time (or latency) and the throughput (or bandwidth).
 The two measures correspond to the following unit costs:
-  * Number of messages globally sent by the nodes of the system regardless of the message size.
+  * <small>Number of messages globally sent by the nodes of the system regardless of the message size.</small>
-  * Size of messages representing the volume of data exchanges.
+  * <small>Size of messages representing the volume of data exchanges.</small>
-* Serviceability or Manageability - how easy to operate and maintain. simplicity and speed with which a system can be repaired or maintained.
+* **Serviceability or Manageability** - how easy to operate and maintain. simplicity and speed with which a system can be repaired or maintained.
-  * If the time to fix a failed system increases, then availability will decrease.
+  * <small>If the time to fix a failed system increases, then availability will decrease.</small>
-  * Ease of diagnosing and understanding problems when they occur, ease of making updates or modifications, and how simple the system is to operate.
+  * <small>Ease of diagnosing and understanding problems when they occur, ease of making updates or modifications, and how simple the system is to operate.</small>

 ### [Consistent Hashing](./一致性哈希.md)